azayn-labs/mongorm/docs/query_building.md

 # Query Building

-MongORM provides a fluent API for building MongoDB query filters.
-Filters are accumulated via method chaining and executed when you call a database operation.
+MongORM provides a high-productivity, type-safe query builder for MongoDB in Go.
+Filters and modifiers are composed with fluent chaining, then executed through the same ORM instance for clear, readable, and maintainable data access code.

 ## Where()